shankar1729/qimpy/docs/source/tutorials/molecules/geometryopt.rst

 This time, let's start with a very coarse geometry.
 In reality, the water molecule has an O-H bond length of roughly 0.97 Angstrom and a bond angle of 104.5 degrees.
 To give the geometry optimizer something to do, let's start with a bond length of 1 Angstrom and bond angle of 90 degrees.
-Save the following to `water.yaml` including ionic relaxation:
+Save the following to `water.yaml` including ionic relaxation, and more converged box sizes and plane-wave cutoffs:

 .. code-block:: yaml

     lattice:
       system: cubic
-      a: 10.0
+      a: 20.0

+    electrons:
+      basis:
+        ke-cutoff: 30

     ions:
       pseudopotentials: